General Science -Textbook Only 3rd Edition

 NOTE: Students will require both the Textbook and the Student Notebook to complete this course.

 Revised in 2019, this course has a fresh new look and feel.
-With a goal to create an easier transition from the Apologia Young Explorer’s series for elementary students to the upper-level Apologia courses, this course focuses on teaching students to learn independently.
-The content has also been modified, with fewer modules (14) and a 4 day per week schedule.
-Topically, the new edition covers the history of science, the scientific inquiry and method, documenting and interpreting experimental results, scientific analysis and history, and science and creation.
-The three branches of Science: Physical, Earth and Life are covered thoughtfully except for anatomy and physiology which has been removed to prevent overlap of content from the Young Explorer’s Anatomy and Physiology course.
-Within these branches, students will study astronomy, geology, paleontology, meteorology, oceanography, marine science, life science, environmental science and a basic overview of chemistry, physics and biology.
-A biblical worldview is evident through scripture references (NIV/NLT), creation connections, and through the experiences of various scientists from history and the present, who believe science is the best avenue to learn more about the God who created it.
+With a goal to create an easier transition from the Apologia Young Explorer series for elementary students to the upper-level Apologia courses, this course focuses on teaching students to learn independently.
+The content has also been modified, with fewer modules (14) and a 4-day per-week schedule.
+Topically, the new edition covers the history of science, scientific inquiry and method, documenting and interpreting experimental results, scientific analysis and history, and science and creation.
+The three branches of Science: Physical, Earth, and Life are covered thoughtfully except for anatomy and physiology which have been removed to prevent overlap of content from the Young Explorer’s Anatomy and Physiology course.
+Within these branches, students will study astronomy, geology, paleontology, meteorology, oceanography, marine science, life science, environmental science, and a basic overview of chemistry, physics, and biology.
+A biblical worldview is evident through scripture references (NIV/NLT), creation connections, and the experiences of various scientists from history and the present, who believe science is the best avenue to learn more about the God who created it.

 There are 3 core components: The softcover Textbook, the spiral-bound Student Notebook, and the paperback Solutions and Tests.
 The Textbook is divided into 14 modules and contains all the student readings, On Your Own Questions (and answers), and the hands-on experiments/activities.
 Written conversationally, the author strives to engage students through text, graphics, and activities.
 The course contains a total of 76 hands-on experiments or activities.
 While students should complete all the activities, only one formal lab report is required per module.
 It is expected to take one hour per day to complete each science lesson.
 Additional student resources are available through the link and password provided in the textbook.
 The appendix includes a list of lab supplies for each module.
 Each module will take 2- 2 ½ weeks to complete.
 Lab supplies are easily found items, although we offer a Lab Kit from Nature’s Workshop Plus for your convenience.